dani2442/dani2442.github.io/content/posts/low-earth-orbit/index.md

 The interesting part is that each company generate an overwhelming 100 TB of data per day!
 You need a very good infrastructure to manage and deliver that amount of information.
 And more importantly, you need very good resources to compute and process this data to extract the relevant information.
 A few months ago, deepmind offered us a glimpse of how to process this amounts of data with AlphaEarth [[12]](#references).

 ### Costs and business model
 The weight of these satellites is 2-4kg for communication and between 50-200kg for imagery satellites.
-So putting in orbit a single satellite can cost approx 4k-400k USD.
+So putting in orbit a single satellite can cost approx 4k-400k USD [[13]](#references).
 And for example, Planet Labs subscription costs 20k USD/year.
-So with a few subscriptions you have a profitable business.
+So with a few subscriptions you have a profitable business (assuming the materials and labour do not *go into orbit* hehehe).

 ### But who uses these services and information?